Magic 7.3 Download

 Also: Window-manager initiated window close commands (WM_DELETE_WINDOW message) forced to use the magic "closewindow" command (using the Tcl "wm protocol" command).

 Added the new GDS command option "gds array" which is actually the old GDS command option "gds flatten".
 Now, "gds flatten" indicates that "small" cells in the GDS input stream should be flattened.
 With "small" set to mean "10 rectangles or fewer", this method catches most instances in which contact cuts are arrayed prior to writing GDS output.
 By flattening these instances on read-in, magic is forced to do more processing up front, but subsequent processing, such as displaying, DRC, extract, connectivity searching, etc., will be much faster.
-This method will also tend to stop the generation of "generic" contact and diffusion forms, which are usually the result of the arrayed cell form for contact cuts.
+This method will also tend to stop the generation of "generic" contact and diffusion forms, which are usually the result of the arrayed cell form for contact cuts.- July 29, 2004

 Added PROPATTR and PROPVALUE records to GDS (thanks to Nishit Patel) that allows magic to record instance names and array information that is not otherwise possible to write and read back, such as cell use IDs and array indices that do not start at zero.
 Some more code cleanup thanks to Jason Schonberg, including removing a copy of the whole magic tarball that managed to get into the top directory, making the whole tarball twice as big.
-A few corrections for compilation on FreeBSD thanks to Chris Lafrieda at Cornell, and finally, the debugging definition for file locks has been removed and changed to a configuration option (normally disabled).
+A few corrections for compilation on FreeBSD thanks to Chris Lafrieda at Cornell, and finally, the debugging definition for file locks has been removed and changed to a configuration option (normally disabled).- August 3, 2004

 Added a "variants" extention to the cifinput, cifoutput, and extract sections of the techfile (see the Technology Files web page for details).